 Can you tell I’ve got Spring fever?
 Wednesday I posted about pea shoots, which are practically bits of edible Springtime and now I’ve got Springtime in a glass.

 Last year I made a cocktail called The Aviation.
+Today, it’s the Boulevard cocktail.
 The main ingredient in that 1930’s era libation is Crème de Violette.
 So I’m guessing you still have a bottle of that around, unless you’ve been flying high with your head in a violet cloud.
 Violets have been a flavoring in candies and scenting soaps and sachets for decades.
 In fact, candied violets are practically the national candy for Spain.
 Actual violets are a sure sign of Spring and are usually one of the first flowers to poke through the sloppy remnants of Winter.

 Violets have a somewhat unearthly light, yet heady, aroma that can be associated with soaps if not handled sparingly.
 But in the right hands, the violet essence adds a flavor that is familiar and exotic at the same time.